petterfreak/yeapp_documentation/examples.md

 Thank you for purchasing.
 If you have any question or idea do not hesitate to ask us!

 ### YeApp features
 "YeApp" is a fully responsive admin web App built with AngularJS.
-It use LESS CSS which makes it easy to modify.
+This application is designed to robust/rich/large web applications.
+Flat,clean,dynamic,highly customizable.

+- Flat UI/UX: inspirated by IOS & Apple
+- Responsive design: Bootstrap 3 (Angular Bootstrap)
+- Powerful layout: Box,Dock,Fold,Fix,Desktop...
+- AngularJS: plugins only in angular way
+- Solid workflow: Grunt tasks - Bower management
+- Built with LESS: easy modification
+- Nested routing & views: de-facto solution to flexible routing
+- Lazy loading: load modules on demand
+- Internationalization: 18n for your Angular apps
+- Dynamic breadcrumb: itegrated to the ui.router
+- 3 runabble app: Tasks, Documents, Mail
+- 5 premade scheme: you can build your own with LESS
+- Localstorage support: save user settings in browser
+- Angular modules: many useful and popular modules
+- CSS helpers: you can build unique widgets
+- Unique ideas: many handcrafted pages
+- Separetad files: carefully designed app structure
+- Mobile states: managed from Angular app
-- AngularJS
+- Onepage frontend theme
--
+- and much more...
-...

 ### Getting Started